Packers rebound with 31-13 win over Giants

 New York pulled within 17-13 midway through the third quarter before Green Bay took control.
 On third-and-goal from the 17, Rodgers caught the Giants with 12 defenders on the field; none of those dozen guys in the blue jerseys covered Davante Adams, who was all alone in the end zone for a 24-13 lead.
 On the next possession, a botched exchange on an end-around created a third-and-18.
 Jones threw too high to receiver Sterling Shepard and Savage made an easy interception.
 His 28-yard return to the Giants' 38 set up the game-clinching score.
 A pass-interference penalty by Grant Haley on third-and-9 gave Green Bay a first-and-goal at the 2.
 One play later, Rodgers threw a 1-yard touchdown pass to tight end Marcedes Lewis.

 Green Bay struck first, an 8-yard touchdown pass to Adams on its opening possession.
-New York answered with an impressive drive, with hepard making a diving, 18-yard touchdown reception.
+New York answered with an impressive drive, with Shepard making a diving, 18-yard touchdown reception.
 Allen Lazard caught three passes for 103 yards, including a 37-yard touchdown that gave Green Bay a 14-7 lead.
 Rodgers threw for 243 yards with a 125.4 passer rating.
-The Packers were 7-of-13 on third down after going 1-of-15 in a 37-8 loss to the 49ers.
+The Packers were 7-of-13 on third down after going 1-of-15 in a 37-8 loss to the 49ers last week.

 The Giants were without their leading pass catchers, tight end Evan Engram and receiver Golden Tate.
 Rookie tight end Kaden Smith caught six passes for 70 yards.
-Running back Saquon Barkley had one of his best games since suffering a high-ankle sprain in Week 3 by rushing for 83 yards and adding a 27-yard reception.
+Running back Saquon Barkley had one of his best games since suffering a high-ankle sprain in Week 3 by rushing for 83 yards and adding 32 yards receiving, including hauling in a 27-yard pass.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)